 Before your appointment

-Make sure you have a reliable and secure Wi-Fi or 4G mobile internet connection.
+Make sure you have a reliable and secure Wi-Fi or at least 4G mobile internet connection.
 You should avoid unsecure Wi-Fi connections, such as those in public places.

 The health care provider will call you to start the appointment.
 Please allow a few minutes for them to call.
 Read more about how the appointment will start.

 Go somewhere quiet where you feel comfortable discussing your health.
 This could be at home or work, just as long as you won’t be disturbed.